FINANCIAL AID 101

 Average yearly cost at 4-year college

-A 2016 College Board study showed that the average yearly cost (tuition, room and board, and fees) of a year at a private college or university is $49,320.
-At public universities, the average costs are nearly $25,000/year for in-state students and $39,890/year for out-of-state students.
+A 2020-21 College Board study* showed that the average yearly cost (tuition, room and board, and fees) of a year at a private college or university is $50,770.
+The average yearly cost at public universities is $22,180 for in-state students and $38,640 for out-of-state students.
 It makes sense to start saving as much as you can as soon as you can.

 Why costs vary